Preboarding & onboarding software for frontline teams

 Access

-Assign one mentor per hire (or a small group).
-The mentor sees only their hires on their kanban board, gets reminders for upcoming reviews, and approves homework.
+Assign a mentor to a track (or to a specific hire).
+New hires entering that track inherit the mentor, who sees only their hires on their kanban board, gets reminders for upcoming reviews, and approves homework.
 Your shift manager is not pulled into every step.

 Access